uintdev/Discord-Cache-Dump/README.md

 ## Prerequisites

-In order to compile the tool, there are a few things to get it set up.
+In order to compile the tool, there are a few things required to get it set up.

 - Go (compiling)
 - [h2non/filetype](https://github.com/h2non/filetype) (recognition of file types and extensions): `go get github.com/h2non/filetype`